-So, I traveled to Sweden recently, Stockholm to be exact.
-I've got Swedish heritage, so I was excited to see where my family came from, but my trip took place in the middle of winter and I was nervous about the cold weather, short days, and long nights.
-Sweden exceeded my expectations - I loved every minute.
-Stockholm is easily one of the most beautiful cities I have ever visited – stunning in both light and darkness with gorgeous architecture and history dating back to the 1200s.
+So, I traveled to Sweden recently — Stockholm to be exact.
+I've got Swedish heritage, so I was excited to see where my family comes from, but I went in the middle of winter and was nervous about the cold weather, short days, and long nights.
+Despite my concerns, Sweden exceeded my expectations and I loved every minute.
+Stockholm is easily one of the most beautiful cities I have ever visited– stunning in both light and darkness with gorgeous architecture and history dating back to the 1200s.

-Like so many of us, I travel because I like new food discoveries, and, in Stockholm I discovered my love for kanelbullar, aka Swedish Cinnamon Buns.
-Before my trip, the only time I had tasted kanelbullar was at Ikea, exhausted and starving after braving hours of shopping.
-Unsurprisingly, the kanelbullar I had in Stockholm were infinitely better than the Ikea version.
-You should know that kanelbullar are more cousin than sibling to American cinnamon rolls.
-They're not as gooey or rich and never have icing; kanelbullar are made with loads of earthy cardamom, warming cinnamon, and flecked with pearl sugar or sliced almonds.
+Like so many of us, I travel because I love new food discoveries, and, in Stockholm, I discovered my love for kanelbullar, aka Swedish cinnamon buns.
+Before my trip, I had only ever tasted kanelbullar at Ikea, exhausted and starving after hours of shopping.
+Unsurprisingly, the authentic swedish cinnamon buns in Stockholm were infinitely better than the Ikea version.
+BTW, kanelbullar are more cousin than sibling to American cinnamon rolls.
+They're not as gooey or rich and never have icing; instead, they’re made with loads of cardamom and cinnamon, and flecked with pearl sugar or sliced almonds.

-While in Stockholm, I am pretty sure I had one every time I saw one.
-I mean, I did not hold back.
-The kanelbullar were the perfect excuse to escape the cold and partake in the Swedish tradition of fika or the Swedish coffee break.
-Kanelbullar are such a part of Swedish culture that it's estimated they eat nearly 320 annually so I think it's safe to say it's in my genes to need kanelbullar.
-Some of my favorites were the ones I had at the amazing Saluhall food hall in central Stockholm's Ostermalm district and I had to recreate them when I returned home.
+While in Stockholm, I did not hold back on the kanelbullar especially since they were the perfect excuse to escape the cold and partake in the Swedish tradition of fika, aka coffee break.
+Kanelbullar are such a part of Swedish culture that it's estimated that the average citizen eats nearly 320 annually, so I think it's safe to say it's in my genes to need me some Swedish cinnamon buns, right?
+Some of my favorites were at the amazing Saluhall food hall in central Stockholm's Ostermalm district and I hadto recreate them when I returned home.
 These take a bit of time and patience but they're worth every minute!

 plus a pinch for the yeast